 The maps above are, respectively, the coalgebra structure map of $X$, the natural transformations $\Psi$ and $\alpha$, and the counit $\varepsilon$ from Section \ref{sec:approximation theorem}.
-Since the map $\Psi_X$ reduces the cubical support of every point to a singleton, then the image of this map is exactly the subspace $S(X)$.
-It further follows that $ri$ is the identity on the subspace $S(X)$ because the map $\Psi_X$ does not change the cubical support of points whose cubical support was just a single point already.
+Since the map $\Psi_X$ reduces the cubical support of every point to a singleton and it is surjective, the image of $r$ is exactly the subspace $S(X)$.
+It further follows that $ri$ is the identity on the subspace $S(X)$ because the map $\Psi_X$ does not change the cubical support of points whose cubical support was already a single point.

 The homotopy $\mathcal{H}$ from Theorem \ref{teo: Approx Theorem} can also be used to induce a homotopy in this case.
-In particular we get the following homotopy
+In particular, we get the following homotopy

-It is straightforward to check that by exactly the same arguments as in Theorem \ref{teo: Approx Theorem} this is indeed a homotopy between $ir$ and $\id_X$.
+It is straightforward to check that this is indeed a homotopy between $ir$ and $\id_X$ by using exactly the same arguments as in Theorem \ref{teo: Approx Theorem}.
 Therefore the inclusion $S(X)$ is a homotopy equivalence of pointed spaces.

 \fbox{\strut \ Item 2.\ } To show that $S(X)$ is a $C_n$-subcoalgebra, we must show it is closed under the coproduct.
-That is, we must check that if $x\in S(X)$ then the image of the map $c(x):C_n(1) \to X$ is contained in the subspace $S(X) \subseteq X$.
+That is, we must check that if $x\in S(X)$ then the image of the map $c(x):\mathcal C_n(1) \to X$ is contained in the subspace $S(X) \subseteq X$.